Mental Health Commission

 Lived Experience

-The Mental Health Commission (Commission) is committed to embedding Lived Experience perspectives throughout their work and acknowledge and promote Lived Experience (Peer) Work as a discipline in its own right.
-Lived Experience voices from across the community are essential in guiding improvements in mental health, suicide prevention and alcohol and other drug outcomes across Western Australia.
+The Mental Health Commission (Commission) is committed to embedding Lived Experience perspectives throughout its work and acknowledges and promotes Lived Experience (Peer) Work as a discipline in its own right.
+Lived Experience voices from across the community are essential in guiding improvements in mental health, suicide prevention and alcohol and other drug outcomes for all Western Australians.

 What is Lived Experience (Peer) Work?

-Lived Experience (Peer) Work is a professional discipline that involves individuals using their experience of mental health distress and/or alcohol and other drug challenges, to contribute to the health sector in a meaningful and transformative way.
+Lived Experience (Peer) Work is a professional discipline that involves people using their experience of mental health distress and/or alcohol and other drug challenges to contribute to the health sector in a meaningful and transformative way.
 There are three distinct Lived Experience (Peer) Workforces recognised in Western Australia – Aboriginal, Consumer and Family/Significant Other – and they are all grounded in the global human rights movement.

-Lived Experience (Peer) Work is primarily associated with frontline peer support; however, the growing diversity of designated Lived Experience roles and specialisations is providing Lived Experience experts with opportunities in other settings such as senior management, research, academia, advocacy, and consulting.
-Designated roles require individuals to have transformational lived experience in addition to the relevant discipline and role specific skills, training, and knowledge.
+Lived Experience (Peer) work is primarily associated with frontline peer support, however the growing diversity of designated Lived Experience roles and specialisations is providing Lived Experience experts with opportunities in other settings such as senior management, research, academia, advocacy, and consulting.
+Designated roles require people to have transformational lived experience in addition to the relevant discipline and role-specific skills, training and knowledge.

 Lived Experience Governance at the Commission

-Within the Commission, the inclusion of Lived Experience expertise has been enabled through four key mechanisms within the new governance arrangements for the mental health, wellbeing, alcohol and other drug (AOD) system.
+Alongside designated Lived Experience (Peer) roles at the Commission, Lived Experience expertise have been enabled through four key mechanisms within the new governance arrangements for the mental health and alcohol and other drug systems.

 2. Lived Experience Advisory Group